terinjokes/terinjokes.github.com/_posts/2014-02-27-replacing-packages-in-a-browserify-bundle.md

 This only works for resolution within your package, if any of your dependency packages require Underscore they'll get Underscore.
 This is to help ensure your replacements don't break your dependencies.

-It is suboptimal to us to ship both Lo-Dash and Underscore, as is maintaining a fork simply to replace the dependency.
+However, it's suboptimal to ship both Lo-Dash and Underscore, as is maintaining a fork simply to replace the dependency.
 In these edge cases, it's useful to replace files or packages even within dependencies.

-The Browserify transform [browserify-swap](https://github.com/thlorenz/browserify-swap) allows you swap dependencies in certain packages, as defined via the `@packages` key, while generating the output bundle.
+Luckily, the Browserify transform [browserify-swap](https://github.com/thlorenz/browserify-swap) allows you swap dependencies in certain packages, as defined via the `@packages` key, while generating the output bundle.

 As I want to replace Underscore in Backbone, Marionnette and related packages, the configuration seemed pretty straight-forward.